ximtech/pure-sinus/README.md

 # Pure-Sinus

-The purpose of this project is to provide a universal solutions for portable power stations, battery chargers and inverters.
+The purpose of this project is to provide universal solutions for portable power stations, battery chargers, and inverters.

 ## Table of Contents